DevZer0D4Y/mcpe-psvita-edition/README.md

 🟥 PS VITA Controller

-🟥 Multiplayer (idk how i will implement this, but i'll try, but like its the last thing ill try to do)
+🟥 Multiplayer (very optional, idk how i will implement this and I don't even know if I'll try doing this, but i'll try, but like its the last thing ill try to do)